sa-mm/getting-started-solution-template/README.md

 _IMPORTANT_: To get persistent product state, related resources needs to be defined in the device2 service resources.
 While editor of this template can change the default setup in [services/device2.yaml](services/device2.yaml) (default setup for Exosense compatibility) are needed by the user from the Product page under `Resources` all resources must have the option `sync` set to `false`!

-#### Setup for ExoSense

-ExoSense application datamodel nest device data into the 'data_in' product resource of type JSON.
-In order to be utilized from ExoSense, the 'data_in' content structure, named channels, have to be described in the 'config_io' resource.

-The device2 data structure set in [services/device2.yaml](services/device2.yaml) is already ExoSense compatible.
-However template user needs to update the product [modules/vendor/configIO.lua](modules/vendor/configIO.lua) Module and updates the data structure specific to the product.

 #### IoT-Connector integration

 This template can be extended as an IoT Connector (PDaaS) to provide & publish product instance to multiple internal and external applications.

-Assuming you have a workable 3rd party cloud integrated and followed the above `setup` section.
+Assuming you have a workable 3rd party cloud integrated and followed the above section.
 1. Create a new branch or repo to keep the stand-alone version.
 1. Clone the Iot Connector (https://github.com/exosite/pdaas_template) repository.
 1. Merge Modules, Assets (`dist/` in folder `app`) & Endpoints: Different namespaces are used and you should be able to copy all modules files into your project modules.